HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 EFT is a method of electronic payment transfers between bank accounts authorized under the ACH network.
 There are different types of EFT, so evaluate your needs properly when selecting which method to go with.

 With Peakflo’s all-in-one customer portal, get paid in your sleep while providing versatility in payment methods for your customers.
-Peakflo maps your customers’ payment with the right invoice instantly, so you can just relax while we handle the record-keeping for you.
+Peakflo maps your customers’ payments with the right invoice instantly, so you can just relax while we handle the record-keeping for you.

 Additionally, Peakflo helps you pay bills 2x faster.
-Our end-to-end automation will streamline your procurement-to-payment operations and you can save 90% on FX markup rate.
+Our end-to-end automation will streamline your procurement-to-payment operations and you can save 90% on the FX markup rate.

 Interested?
 Try out Peakflo today!